OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 ### Define the deployment process

-This post assumes you are familiar enough with Octopus Deploy to create a project and will focus on the AWS Fargate specific components of the deployment.
+This post assumes you are familiar enough with Octopus Deploy to create a [project](https://octopus.com/docs/projects) and will focus on the AWS Fargate specific components of the deployment.

 #### Variables

-Before we get started adding steps, we first need to add some variables that we'll use in our process.
-I created a Library Variable Set to hold common variables for AWS:
+Before we get started adding steps, we first need to add some variables to use in our process.
+I created a library variable set to hold common variables for AWS:

-- `AWS.Account`: This references the AWS account we created in the Create AWS account section.
+- `AWS.Account`: This references the AWS account we created in the create AWS account section.
-- `AWS.Region.name`: Name of the region we're using.
+- `AWS.Region.name`: Name of the region we’re using.
 - `AWS.SecurityGroup.Id`: ID of the security group we created for Octo Pet Shop.
 - (Optional) `AWS.Subnet1.Id`: ID of subnet 1 to use.
 - (Optional) `AWS.Subnet.Id`: ID of subnet 2 to use.

 The remainder of the variables are project variables:

-- `Project.AWS.ECS.Cluster.Name`: Name of cluster (e.g., `OctpousSamples-ECS`).
+- `Project.AWS.ECS.Cluster.Name`: Name of the cluster (e.g., `OctpousSamples-ECS`).
 - `Project.AWS.ECS.Service.Name`: Name of the service to create or update (e.g., `octopetshop`).
-- `Project.AWS.Task.Database.Name`: Name of database container for the task definition (e.g., `octopetshop-database`).
+- `Project.AWS.Task.Database.Name`: Name of the database container for the task definition (e.g., `octopetshop-database`).
 - `Project.AWS.Task.ProductService.Name`: Name of the product service container for the task definition (e.g., `octopetshop-productservice`).
 - `Project.AWS.Task.ShoppingCartService.Name`: Name of the shopping cart service container for the task definition (e.g., `octopetshop-shoppingcartservice`).
 - `Project.AWS.Task.Web.Name`: Name of the web container for the task definition (e.g., `octopetshop-web`).